WestGrid/SciVis2021/content/data.md

 author = "WestGrid"
 +++

-The dataset consists of a time series (250 steps) of 3D scalar fields on a spherical 180x201x360 grid covering 500 Myr of simulation time.
+The dataset consists of a time series (251 steps) of 3D scalar fields on a spherical 180x201x360 grid covering 500 Myr of geological time.
 Each time step is 2 Myrs, and the fields are:

 <!-- I can provide data as much as you want, but I think 500 Myr (250 frames) would be enough.
 By Monday (today and Monday -->
 <!-- included) we have 6 days, so I will give you ~6x40 frames. -->